Error-331/code_tests/docs/bible/links.md

 Lawbreakers - August 1 (Never be afraid to take a sinner through the moral Law; Father, never let me fear anything but you);

 Marvelous Work - August 2 (Father, today, help me keep my eyes on you);

+How to Judge - August 3 (Judge according to God's righteousness; Do not be tempted to prejudge people);